-- Has an established reading corner.
-This needs to be a safe and stimulating area and include a range of text genres, including non-fiction topic related texts and 'favourite 5' books. - Has a voting station in their classroom.
-This encourages children to view front covers, illustrations and read blurbs, before choosing the book they want to listen to as a class.
-They begin to discover their personal favourites and compare authors and writing styles.
+- Has a voting station in their classroom.
+This encourages children to view front covers, illustrations and read blurbs, to choose which book they want to read.
+They begin to discover their personal favourite and compare authors and writing styles.
 The book with the most votes is read aloud to the children at the end of the day. - Has an 'Our Favourite 5' reading display in the classroom.
 These are developed from the year groups 'reading spine', ensuring reading material is progressive across the school and promote diversity.
 These books include repetitive and rhyming stories, poems and traditional tales.
 The 5 books are rotated per term and are read on a regular basis to the class.
 This means that, all children will learn 30 books per year and know them well.
-Teachers are in tune with children's interests and develop story baskets and writing material for stories children enjoy. - Has storyteller's visit the school, to teach children the joy of reading, storytelling, story structure and characters. - Across the school, we hold open afternoons for parents and grandparents, which allow them to come into school and read with their children. - Promotes reading, by having reward systems, allowing children to access new reading material and prizes for reading on a regular basis. - Has opportunities to read to the residents of a local residential care home, and compare their experiences of books.
+Teachers are in tune with children's interests and develop story baskets and writing material for stories children enjoy. - Have storyteller's visit the school, to teach children the joy of reading, storytelling, story structure and characters. - Across the school, we hold open afternoons for parents and grandparents, which allow them to come into school and read with their children. - Promotes reading, by having reward systems, allowing children to access new reading material and prizes for reading on a regular basis. - Have opportunities to read to the residents of a local residential care home, and compare their experiences of books.

-Impact:
+Reading Impact